Dia-git/Dia-git.github.io/README.md

 - Supported authors and editors throughout the peer-review and publication process for open-access research
 - Worked closely with research in **AI, Big Data, Medicine, and Public Health**
-- Conducted data-driven analysis of journal performance and trends
+- Conducted **data-driven analysis** of journal **performance metrics** and submission trends
-- Applied quality-control frameworks to ensure research scope, integrity, and standards
+- Applied **quality-control frameworks** to ensure research scope, integrity, and standards
 - Created reports and summaries to support editorial and strategic decision-making
-- Coordinated complex workflows with international researchers and editorial boards
+- Coordinated complex **multi-stakeholder workflows** with international researchers, editorial boards, and internal teams
-- Assisted with market analysis and content development
+- Assisted with **market analysis** for editorial workflow improvements and content development

 ---